jamesrharwood/thesis/data/barriers.md

 driver_id: motivation
 ---

-Researchers may feel that the costs of using a RG - the time and work required and the added manuscript length - outweigh the benefits.
+Researchers may feel that the costs of using a reporting guideline - the time and work required and the added manuscript length - outweigh the benefits.

 ---